rachaelkalicun/rachaelkalicun.com/src/_posts/2025-07-31-automating-budget-tracking.md

 ## Why I Didn't Use AI (This Time)

-I initially thought this might be the perfect place to try AI for the first time in a project for analyzing and categorizing transactions, but once I started implementing my regex rules, I realized I didn’t need it.
+I initially thought this might be the perfect place to try AI for the first time in a project to analyze and categorize transactions, but once I started implementing my regex rules, I realized I didn’t need it.

 Regex gave me full control, predictable behavior, and fast results.